lmco/mms3-adapter-plugin/README.md

    ```javascript
    var loginURL = URLService.getRoot() + '/api/login';
    ```
+   3c.
+In `app/mms.html`, comment out line 14 which attempts to load `/mms-ts/tsperspectives/TSWebView.css`.
+This file is nowhere to be found...

 4. To avoid a self signed certificate error when using grunt, create a file in the root `angular-mms` directory called `.bowerrc`.
 The contents of the should be a JSON object, containing a single key, `ca`, pointing to your Lockheed